-At the end of each term, Prof Pazos-Alonso or Dr Goulimari will submit a report on your academic progress, based on the reports of core course convenors, Option tutors and dissertation supervisor(s), who are required to submit reports on students.
+At the end of each term, option tutors or dissertation supervisors will submit a report on your academic progress.
 To facilitate this reporting, the University operates an online Graduate Supervision Reporting (GSR).
 Within this system, you have the opportunity to contribute to your termly reports by reviewing and commenting on your own progress.